NorthernMan54/homebridge-tasmota/README.md

 ```
 "override":
   "869815_SW_1": {             <--- This is the unique_id of the discovery message you want to override
-    "device_class": "motion"  <--- This is the key and property you want to override
+    "device_class": "motion",  <--- This is the key and property you want to override
+    "name": "Motion Sensor"    <--- You can overwrite an existing value
  }
  ```